scottnonnenberg/blog/pages/posts/2016-01-19-a-running-update.md

 <a class="plain" href="https://static.sinap.ps/blog/2016/01_jan/running/since-last-post-distance.png"><img src="https://static.sinap.ps/blog/2016/01_jan/running/since-last-post-distance.png" alt="all runs since last post, X = time, Y = distance"></a>

-Before we dig into the natural changes in my running since September 2014, let’s cover some the empty and sparse spots that did persist:
+Before we dig into the natural changes in my running since September 2014, let's cover some the empty and sparse spots that did persist:

 * **Early October to late November 2014** - The fall in Seattle means cold, dark, raininess.
 And I was feeling pretty low energy, with people sick around me.
 I took time off from running to try to avoid sickness, but still ended up getting it.
 Then I took more time off for recovery.
 * **Jan 2015** - I was increasing distances naturally, all the way up to ~3 miles.
-I didn’t take a long break here, but I did move back to shorter runs to speed recovery from another bout of sickness.
+I didn't take a long break here, but I did move back to shorter runs to speed recovery from another bout of sickness.
 * **Mid-June 2015** - The runs get less frequent here, due to unusual heat in Seattle.
-I loved the warm weather, but it did make running less attractive: I’ve got no air conditioning to help cool down afterwards.
+I loved the warm weather, but it did make running less attractive: I've got no air conditioning to help cool down afterwards.
 I finally started trying to run earlier in the day to take advantage of cooler temperatures.
 * **Mid-September 2015** - The rainy, colder weather once more arrives in Seattle, I explicitly decide to mix up my distances.
 I relaxed my exercise rotation a bit: instead of my standard rigid 'every four days' run schedule, the plan was to run three times every two weeks.

 I think this is a clear improvement over the previous months.
 Just one long break, and no running injuries.